kleros109/abovethehollow/src/site/notes/07 Digital Garden/Above the Hollow 63.md

 **5 Secret Claude Code Features You Need To Know About** Advanced Claude Code functionalities including automated documentation, subagents for task specialization, GitHub integration hooks, think modes, and custom rules in CLAUDE.md.
 These features transform how developers work with AI assistance. [[07 Digital Garden/5 Secret Claude Code features you need to know about\|5 Secret Claude Code features you need to know about]]

-**Claude Code Best Practices By Anthropic Teams** Direct insights from the teams building Claude Code on how to get the most out of AI-assisted development.
-These aren't theoretical tips—they're battle-tested practices from people shipping production code with AI daily. [[07 Digital Garden/Claude Code Best Practices by Anthropic Teams\|Claude Code Best Practices by Anthropic Teams]]

 ## Culinary